lpinheir/NSPRippen/README.md

 3 - cvs_nsp_JSONGen_Policies -
 Run this script to collect your IPS Policies contents based on your extracted Policy IDs (Collected in 1 - cvs_nsp_list_PolicyID).

+4 - nsp_AllinOne -
+This is a Beta of the merge of 1-2-3 scripts.

 You can use those JSON files to feed some Analytics Solution